Welcome to the website of the Law Reform Commission of Ireland.

 The Commission is an independent body established under the Law Reform Commission Act 1975.
 Our purpose is to keep the law under review and make recommendations for law reform so that the law reflects the changing needs of Irish society.

 Since it was established, the Commission has published over 190 documents (Consultation Papers, Issues Papers and Reports).
 View information on our publications.

 About 70% of the Commission’s Reports have contributed in a significant way to the development and enactment of reforming legislation.

 The Commission is also committed to ensuring greater accessibility to our laws.
-This includes preparing administrative consolidations of Acts, called Restatements or Revised Acts, making it easier to see the up-to-date text of the law.
+This includes preparing administrative consolidations of Acts, called Revised Acts, making it easier to see the up-to-date text of the law.

 The Commission is also responsible for updating the Legislation Directory, a searchable guide to amendments made to Acts.
 See more information about the Legislation Directory.
-The Commission has also published a draft Classified List of Legislation in Ireland.
+The Commission has also published a Classified List of Legislation in Ireland.
 This comprises a list of over 2,000 post-1922 Acts and over 100 pre-1922 Acts that remain in force, grouped under 36 major subject headings.